 - Program Overview

 - City's Wildland Urban Interface (WUI) Code

-Availability is limited and on a first-come, first- serve basis through our public firewood give-away events and are announced through local media outlets, generally during the months of September and October.
+We may have firewood available, although it depends upon a number of factors.
+If available, it is typically limited and on a first-come, first- serve basis.
+Any of our public firewood give-away events are announced through local media outlets, generally during the months of September and October.
 Through these events, we offer free, pre-cut firewood and post-and-pole material, usually ponderosa pine.
 Sites vary depending upon the season and on-going work.

-The Flagstaff Fire Department conducts 10-30 burns each year.
-Designed to reduce accumulations of hazardous fuels, prescribed fire is an important aspect of our program.
-Public notification of planned burns occurs primarily through local media outlets, but you may also receive individual notification of burn operations in your neighborhood.
+The Flagstaff Fire Department conducts several burns each year.
+These are either Broadcast Burns (often called "Controlled Burns") or Pile Burns.
+Broadcast burns are for ecological benefit, typically conducted during spring or fall, and are designed to reduce accumulations of hazardous fuels, recycle nutrients, and control seedling numbers.
+Pile burns are typically conducted during winter months and designed to eliminate forest debris (tree limbs, tops, etc) generated during thinning or harvesting operations.
+Regardless of type, prescribed fire is an important component of our program.
+Public notification of planned burns occurs primarily through local media outlets, but you may also receive individual notification of burn operations in your neighborhood should you request.